oliverkwebb/oliverkwebb.github.io/content/articles/gnulist.md

 ## 8. GNU pushes incecently for texinfo, a format no one likes or uses.

 GNU info was designed to solve a problem nobody had, and in their push for it they made man pages [worse](https://www.youtube.com/watch?v=rGSZFmQuQrU), which did create a problem, and when people who didn't wanna use GNU info, they created their [own solutions](https://cheat.sh).

-It's documentation, not a website.
-I don't need hyperlinks more than I need the ability to search the whole thing for a specific phrase.
-If you really need to split your man page up into multiple blocks there are so many features, it's more useful to everyone involved to go the [zsh or ffmpeg rout](https://linux.die.net/man/1/zsh).

 GNU info is not portable to other operating systems like man pages, nor well used even by most GNU projects, nor is the browser you need to get a benefit out of its format pleasant to use.
 Nor is it liked even within the GNU project.